Jobs That Don’t Allow Tattoos

 Jobs that don’t allow tattoos are slowly coming around and relaxing their stance.
 It will come as no surprise that soon, white-collar professions may have to consider tattoos in the workplace.
 Even so, lovers of tattoos and self-expression continue to ink in the face of corporate opposition.

-If you love tattoos, the stringent rules around jobs and inking shouldn’t deter you from your passion.
-There are lots of professions that have embraced tattooing in the workplace and those that continue to relax their rules every day.
+The stringent rules around jobs and inking shouldn’t deter you from your passion, although it is still one of the downsides of getting a tattoo.
+However, there are lots of professions that have embraced tattooing in the workplace, and many more that continue to relax their rules every day.